dixpac/dixpac.github.io/_posts/2016-03-05-capybara's-save-and-open-page-for-the-lazy.markdown

 tag:
 - testing
 - rails
-star: true
 blog: true
 ---

-When writting Rails integration tests with capybara, every once in a while there is something not working as you wish.
+When I'm writting Rails integration tests with capybara, every once in a while there is something not working as I wish.
-When misfourtune like that occures, we probablly want to see how our rendered page looks like **save_and_open_page** to the rescue!
+When misfourtune occures, usually I want to see how my rendered page looks like **save_and_open_page** to the rescue!

 Lets for the moment imagine that we are testing site navigation links.